 I am going to be sworn in as a U.S. citizen next week.
-My father in Singapore just died, and my mother would like me to come and take over the family business.
-If I move so soon, do I risk giving up my U.S. citizenship?
+My father just died overseas, and my mother would like me to come and take over the family business.
+If I move back to my childhood home country so soon, do I risk giving up my U.S. citizenship?

 If you had asked this question prior to 1994, the answer might have been different.
 Back then, a person who became a naturalized U.S. citizen was expected to hold the intention of residing permanently in the United States.
 (This was written into Section 340 of the Immigration and Nationality Act or I.N.A.; but the language was removed in 1994, within Section 104 of the Technical Corrections Act.)

 What’s more, back before 1994, if a person moved permanently to another country within one year of becoming a naturalized U.S. citizen, this was taken as “prima facie” evidence of the person’s lack of intention to live in the U.S.--and the move thus became grounds for the U.S. government to “denaturalize” the person, or take away his or her citizenship.

 Again, however, that section of the law has been repealed.
 At this time, no penalties exist if a naturalized U.S. citizen simply goes to live in another country.